Azure/azure-sdk/docs/cpp/design.md

 ### Variables

-> TODO: Do we want to keep this rule in C++?

-{% include requirement/MUST id="cpp-design-naming-starpos" %} place the `*` next to the variable name to indicate a pointer type.
+{% include requirement/MUST id="cpp-design-typing-units" %} use types to enforce units where possible.
+For example, the C++ standard library provides `std::chrono` which makes time conversions automatic.
 {% highlight cpp %}
 // Bad
-char* name = NULL;
+uint32 timeout;

 // Good
-char *name = NULL;
+std::chrono::milliseconds timeout;
 {% endhighlight %}

-{% include requirement/MUST id="cpp-design-naming-units" %} include units in names.
-If a variable represents time, weight, or some other unit, then include the unit in the name so developers can more easily spot problems.
+{% include requirement/MUST id="cpp-design-naming-units" %} include units in names when a type based solution to enforce units is not present.
+If a variable represents weight, or some other unit, then include the unit in the name so developers can more easily spot problems.
 For example:

 {% highlight cpp %}
 // Bad